evkx/evkx.github.io/content/models/volkswagen/id._buzz/id._buzz_gtx/_index.md

 ### Brakes

 The Volkswagen ID.
 Buzz GTX uses [disc brakes](../../../../technology/brakes/#disc-brakes) in the front for superior stopping power and heat dissipation, while [drum brakes](../../../../technology/brakes/#drum-brakes) are employed in the rear for cost efficiency and durability.
 Drum brakes provide adequate performance for the rear wheels, require less maintenance, and integrate seamlessly with the vehicle's regenerative braking system.
 This combination ensures optimal braking performance and cost-effectiveness, aligning with the overall efficiency goals of the EV.
-The front discs are 358mm.
+The front discs are 358 mm.

 ### Regenerative Braking